 4/10/2017

+Please keep spacing consistent

 Decision making is a critical activity carried out in the business activities.
 At times decision-making may be stressing because an individual is required to make crucial decisions that can determine failure or success of the business.
 A business leader should have the ability to make a sober as well as informed decision.
 The business leaders make many decisions daily which influences the business success greatly since the effects extend to the employees, marketplace as well as to the customers.
 Various things influence the ability of people to make decisions like education, stress, professional risks, and deadlines among others.
 Good decision making has a positive effect on the person making it and also the others using it (Bondigas, 2016).